What to Know

 Scanning photos is great for converting print images to digital; however, if you want to transfer photos from iPhone to iPhone, read this.
 If you don’t have a photo scanning app, you can still scan photos with an iPhone; it's as easy as opening your Camera app.
 To get started scanning photos on an iPhone, go to a well-lit area, lay your photo down on a flat surface and hold your phone straight above it, then:

-- Position your iPhone correctly.
+2. Position your iPhone correctly.
 Make sure to keep it perfectly parallel to the photo and not at an angle.
-The iPhone camera even has a grid you can enable to make taking overhead photos easier
+There is even a grid on your iPhone camera you can enable to make taking overhead photos easier

-- Tap the Shutter button to take the photo.
+3. Tap the Shutter button to take the photo.
+You can crop the photo to remove the background surface

 How to Scan Photos Using the Notes App